 Time Frame: Amend the Zoning Code by December 2024.
+Monitor parking requirements until January 2027, revise within one year if needed.

 Quantified Objective: 30 units; of these, encourage 20 units in areas with close proximity to resources and services to improve access to opportunity for lower-income and special-needs persons.